oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 Extract the downloaded zip files and copy `fmw_12.2.1.3.0_soa.jar`, `fmw_12.2.1.3.0_osb.jar` files under `dockerfiles/12.2.1.3` for building Oracle SOA 12.2.1.3 image.

+>IMPORTANT: To build the SOA image with patches, you need to download and drop the patch zip files (for e.g. `p29928100_122130_Generic.zip`) into the `patches/` folder under the version which is required, for e.g. for `12.2.1.3.0` the folder is `12.2.1.3/patches`.
+Then run the `buildDockerImage.sh` script as mentioned below:

 Build the Oracle SOA 12.2.1.3 image using:

 $ sh buildDockerImage.sh -v 12.2.1.3